marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/parsing-pass.rst

 and nested function lowering must be done by the front end before passing the data off to cgraph.

-TODO: Cgraph should control nested function lowering.
+.. todo:: Cgraph should control nested function lowering.
 It would only be invoked when it is certain that the outer-most function is used.

-TODO: Cgraph needs a gimplify_function callback.
+.. todo:: Cgraph needs a gimplify_function callback.
 It should be invoked when (1) it is certain that the function is used, (2) warning flags specified by the user require some amount of compilation in order to honor, (3) the language indicates that semantic analysis is not complete until gimplification occurs.
   Hum... this sounds overly complicated.
 Perhaps we should just have the front end gimplify always; in most cases it's only one function call.

 The front end needs to pass all function definitions and top level declarations off to the middle-end so that they can be compiled and